 - Family Hooders Who Require Assistance: Upon arrival, please check-in at the CDHP booth located in the accessible parking lot for assistance to your seat in the designated family hooder section.

 - Service Animals: Pets and other animals are not permitted with the exception of service animals (i.e. dogs and miniature horses) defined by the ADA as animals that are individually trained to do work or perform tasks for a person with a disability.
-Service animals are work animals, not pets.
+Service animals are working animals, not pets.